TinNova/FoodLocatorV2/README.md

 * Rx Scheduler Provider

 #### Domain Module/Layer
-This acts as the core layer of the app containing all of the business logic.
+This contains all of the business logic for the app and all operations are done on a background thread.
 It is important to keep the Domain Layer separate from the others, this separation ensures that any UI changes done in the Presentation Layer or Database changes in the Core Layer will not affect the Domain Layer, this ideally means that there will be no code change in the Domain Layer as a result.
+I have ommited the usecase layer which is responsible for handling actions a user can trigger as I feel it would bloat the app without providing any value, this layer could be used as the point at which we switch to a background thread, but I prefer to do this in the ViewModel as it ensures that the Kotlin modules (Domain & Data) are accessed only by a background thread, that's cleaner and neater in my opinion.

 ##### Domain Module/Layer Components:
 * DomainModel (in this case called "Restaurant", it is a model as required by the Presentation layer to display content to the user)